lukasboettcher/p2p-signaling/README.md

 # p2p-signaling
-A simple peer to peer signaling server - using socket.io - to establish webRTC connections between users.
+A simple peer to peer signaling server using plain websockets to establish webRTC connections between users.

-## socket.io configuration
-- room for a screenshare application: /comm
-- room for filesharing: /files

 ## build dockerfile
 ```